Available with ArcGIS Enterprise 11.2 or later

 In the field, it’s common to experience slow or limited internet connectivity when connecting to the centralized database, performing data edits, or posting re-digitized road data back to the centralized database.

-Offline editing capabilities in Workflow Manager enable mobile workers to access the road data from a shared location and edit the road properties with a local copy of the data.
-Once the mobile workers are back in the office and connected to the internet, the road data can be synchronized with the mobile geodatabase.
-The updated road data is then evaluated by a data quality reviewer and the changes are pushed to the centralized database once edits are approved.
+Offline editing capabilities in Workflow Manager allow users to access road data from a shared location so that they can continue to edit road properties with a local copy of the data.
+Once the mobile workers are back in the office and connected to the internet, road data can be synchronized with the mobile geodatabase.
+The updated road data is then evaluated by a data quality reviewer and the changes are pushed back to the centralized database.

-This scenario represents a typical data editing use case.
-With offline editing capabilities in ArcGIS Workflow Manager, the organization can improve the scope, scalability, and process of work by coordinating and assigning steps to members while mitigating risks of network failures during data collection and editing.
+This scenario represents a typical data editing use case, with offline editing capabilities being used to improve the scope, scalability, and process of assigning steps to members while mitigating risks of network failures during data collection and editing.

-Let’s take a look at how this works:
+Let’s take a look at how this diagram works:

 Data source

-In the transportation department, the data is stored in a linear referencing network.
+The data used by the transportation department is stored in a linear referencing network.
 All roads, streets, intersections, and bridges, along with pavement types and road centerlines, are stored in a network using relative locations along a measured linear feature.

 After the feature service is published, the GIS Analyst updates the Feature Service Advanced Options in ArcGIS Server Manager to allow a new version to be created when the branch versioned data is replicated.